VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteTierPriceType.md

 # QuoteTierPriceType ==~object~==

-The `QuoteTierPriceType` is an object that contains information about tiered pricing associated with a quote item.
+This type is an object that contains information about tiered pricing associated with a quote item.

 ## Fields